 Almost all Regional and State Tournaments will be scheduled on Saturdays, though we reserve the right to hold tournaments on other days if that appears more viable or convenient.
 Tournaments are typically an all day event, and will usually begin by 9:15am and usually end no later than 6pm, though most teams will be done by 4pm or earlier.
 Tournaments will be scheduled to avoid as many conflicts as possible, including SAT and ACT dates, other tournaments, weather and holidays.
 Tournaments canceled due to inclement weather will be made up at a later date if at all possible – possibly in an abridged form on a weekday afternoon, in which case the overall Bowl price will not change, but will include Bee participation for all students at no additional cost.
 For an up to date compilation of Regional and State tournament dates, see the map on the homepage.

-The 2015 High School National Championships will be held on the weekend of April 24 – April 26, 2015 in Washington, DC and Arlington, VA with the Crystal Gateway Marriott in Arlington being the host hotel.
+The 2016 High School National Championships will be held on the weekend of April 22 – April 24, 2015 in Washington, DC and Arlington, VA with the Crystal Gateway Marriott in Arlington being the host hotel.
 The Bowl will be held on Saturday and the Bee on Sunday, though the final playoff matches of the Bowl will also take place on Sunday.
 On Friday evening, a number of optional side events will be held.
-At the National Championships, teams are guaranteed at least 8 matches; teams who finish in the top half of the draw over the course of the 5 morning matches will be guaranteed at least an additional 5 matches.
-32 teams will make the playoffs in both Varsity and Junior Varsity.
-On Friday, during the day, the National Championships of the US History Bee and US Geography Olympiad will be held while on Thursday evening, there will be a final A Set level warm up tournament for teams who have not yet played A Set and have arrived early at Nationals.
+At the National Championships, teams are guaranteed at least 10 matches.
+The top teams will make the playoffs in both Varsity and Junior Varsity.
+On Friday, during the day, the National Championships of the US History Bee and US Geography Olympiad will be held.

 5. Are there discounts available?